UpekshaIndeewari/Time-Series-Sentinel-1-Synthetic-Aperture-Radar-Data-for-Crop-Type-Identification-/README.md

 ## 1. Project Overview

-This report presents the complete design, implementation, and scientific rationale of a multi temporal Sentinel-1 Synthetic Aperture Radar (SAR) time-series monitoring pipeline developed using the Google Earth Engine (GEE) cloud computing platform for crop type detection.
+This project presents the complete design, implementation, and scientific rationale of a multi temporal Sentinel-1 Synthetic Aperture Radar (SAR) time-series monitoring pipeline developed using the Google Earth Engine (GEE) cloud computing platform for crop type detection.